MicrosoftDocs/VBA-Docs/api/Word.DefaultWebOptions.BrowserLevel.md

 # DefaultWebOptions.BrowserLevel property (Word)

-Returns or sets a  **WdBrowserLevel** constant that represents the level of the Web browser for which you want to target new Web pages created in Microsoft Word.
+Returns or sets a  **WdBrowserLevel** constant that represents the level of the web browser for which you want to target new Web pages created in Microsoft Word.
 Read/write.

 ## Syntax